oracle/zfssa-csi-driver/README.md

 can be the same address.
 * A suitable container image build environment.
 The Makefile currently uses docker but with minor updates to release-tools/build.make, podman should also be usable.
-* An account for use with [container-registry.oracle.com](https://container-registry.oracle.com/) image registry.

 ## Unsupported Functionality
 ZFS Storage Appliance CSI driver does not support the following functionality: